portive/wysimark/CONTRIBUTING.md

 Contributing Requirements:

 - Yarn 3
-- Built only tested in a \*nix environment
+- Build only tested in a \*nix environment

 ## Getting Started